Polymehr/PolyPlot/README.md

 -----------------------------------------|:-------------:|-----------------------------------------------------------------------------------------------------------
 `graphics.function-overview.hide`        | `true`        | Hide the function overview on startup.
 `graphics.function-overview.show-hidden` | `false`       | Also show hidden functions in function overview.
-`graphics.functions.rendering-method`    | `LINES`       | Startup rendering method of functions.<br> Valid values: `LINES`, `PATH`, `POINTS`
+`graphics.functions.grab-radius`         | `20`          | Radius around the mouse cursor functions can be grabbed with `graphics.functions.rendering-method`    | `LINES`       | Startup rendering method of functions.<br> Valid values: `LINES`, `PATH`, `POINTS`
 `graphics.info-box.docked`               | `true`        | Dock info box to corners or  to mouse cursor.
 `graphics.info-box.function-radius`      | `20`          | Show values of functions around mouse cursor.<br> `-1`: All, `0`: No, else only functions inside `radius`